kekency/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions - script to create permision for owner and group 7-everybody - script that gives everyone the write to execute a file 8-James_Bond - the script to make other users have all the permisions while owner and group have nothing
+6-multiple_permissions - script to create permision for owner and group 7-everybody - script that gives everyone the write to execute a file 8-James_Bond - the script to make other users have all the permisions while owner and group have nothing 9-John_Doe - Script to mess with the permission